realm/realm-surveys/Kotlin/README.md

 A simple survey client to receive and display questions entered in realtime and save user responses, designed to show the reactive nature of the [Realm Mobile Platform](https://realm.io/news/introducing-realm-mobile-platform/).

-Any number of clients may be connect to answer questions in realtime.
+Any number of clients may be connected to answer questions in realtime.
 Answered are tallied as soon as the question is answered.

 This version is the Android Kotlin version.